Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

 and introduce the approximation \cite[Eq.
 (C.14)]{Bell1996Explicit}.

-In Fig. \ref{Fig:w}, we compare both combination coefficients versus the SNR, where a single source is assumed to follow \textit{a priori} distribution $\mathcal{U}[-60^{\circ},60^{\circ}]$ w.r.t. a uniform linear array (ULA) consisting of $M=20$ sensors.
-The number of snapshots is fixed to $T=40$, and each SNR point is averaged over $10,000$ Monte-Carlo trials.
-It is observed that the coefficient $2 P_{\mathrm{L}}$ decreases from $1$ in the \textit{a priori} performance region to $0$ in the asymptotic region as expected, while the coefficient $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ has the opposite trend.
+In Fig. \ref{Fig:w}, we compare combination coefficients of the ZZB versus the SNR, where a single source is assumed to follow \textit{a priori} distribution $\mathcal{U}[-90^{\circ},90^{\circ}]$ w.r.t. a uniform linear array (ULA) consisting of $M=20$ sensors.
+The number of snapshots is fixed to $T=40$, and $10,000$ Monte-Carlo trials are performed for each SNR point.
+It is observed that the coefficient $2 P_{\mathrm{L}}$ decreases from $1$ in the \textit{a priori} performance region to $0$ in the asymptotic region as analyzed, while the coefficient $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ has an opposite trend.
 That is to say, the APB dominates the ZZB in the \textit{a priori} performance region, but sharply vanishes in the asymptotic region.
 On the contrary, the CRB is ignorable in the \textit{a priori} performance region, but gradually dominates the ZZB from the transition region to the asymptotic region.